Underground Tunnels. Chapel. Solitary Cells. Gallows.

 The building, in the shape of a cruciform, was designed by John Lee Archer to make additional space for the growing number of convicts arriving in the colony.
 The design included thirty-six solitary confinement cells beneath the chapel floor, which were later declared inhuman.

-Hear the incredible stories of crime and punishment in Van Diemen’s Land as you are led through the courtrooms and underground tunnels, to the chapel, solitary cells, and still-working gallows of this fascinating historic convict site, which later became Hobart’s old Gaol and Supreme Court.
+The Penitentiary is home to incredible stories of crime and punishment in Van Diemen’s Land, with courtrooms and underground tunnels, to the chapel, solitary cells, and still-working gallows of this fascinating historic convict site, which later became Hobart’s old Gaol and Supreme Court.

 Projected four metres tall onto the walls of the Penitentiary Chapel where the convicts actually sat, the film delivers an experience that drives right to the heart of Tasmania’s dark past, contextually connecting the convict sites around the state, and exploring the journey – from conviction, to transportation and beyond – of our convict ancestors.

-It’s been barely fifty years since Tasmania held it’s last hanging, and a lot has changed around the docks since the early days in the grimy, dangerous area of Wapping.
+It’s not been long since Tasmania held it’s last hanging, but a lot has changed around the docks since the early days in the grimy, dangerous area of Wapping.

 Now, for the first time, you have the chance to ‘take a walk in convict shoes’ from Wapping to the gallows.